radical-cybertools/radical.pilot/docs/source/schedulers.rst

 Introduction
 ------------

-The `class:radical.pilot.UnitManager` dispatches compute units to available pilots for execution.
+The :class:`radical.pilot.UnitManager` dispatches compute units to available pilots for execution.
 It does so according to some scheduling algorithm, which can be selected when instantiating the manager.
 Momentarily we support two scheduling algorithms: 'Round-Robin' and 'Backfilling'.
 New schedulers